Derived $\ell$-adic zeta functions: Introduction

-In order to construct the derived zeta function, we use a $K$-theory machinery first created by the first author in \cite{campbell}.
+Corollary~\ref{cor:HWzeta} and Theorem~\ref{thm:calc} are both applications of Theorem~\ref{thm:main}, in which $\Zeta$ is constructed.
+In order to construct $\Zeta$, we use a $K$-theory machinery first created by the first author in \cite{campbell}.
 The usual categories one wants to work with as inputs for a $K$-theory machine are Waldhausen categories \cite{waldhausen}.
 Unfortunately, these do not work to produce $K(\Var_k)$, which is why the first and third authors introduced their formalisms.
-In \cite{campbell}, the difficulty is circumvented by defining a modification of Waldhausen categories called $SW$-categories (the S is for scissors) where one can define algebraic $K$-theory for $\Var_k$ in much the same way one does for Waldhausen categories.
+In \cite{campbell}, the difficulty is circumvented by defining a modification of Waldhausen categories called $SW$-categories (the S is for ``scissors'') where one can define algebraic $K$-theory for $\Var_k$ in much the same way one does for Waldhausen categories.
 However, in order to get maps $K(\C) \to K(\mathcal{W})$ where $\C$ is an $SW$-category and $\mathcal{W}$ is a Waldhausen category, one needs the notion of a ``$W$-exact functor'' introduced in \cite{campbell}.
 It needs to satisfy certain variance conditions reminiscent of push-pull formulae (see Section \ref{sec:prelim} for details).
-To construct the derived $\ell$-adic zeta function, we take the $SW$-category $\Var_k$ and the Waldhausen category $\Chb(\Repc(\Gal(k^s/k);\Z_\ell))$.
-To from one to the other we need to use compactly-supported \'etale cohomology.
-Unfortunately, this is not sufficiently functorial; to resolve this, we construct a helper category which decorates each variety with a compactification.
-Once the compactification is chosen, compactly-supported \'etale cohomology is functorial and satisfies the axioms of a $W$-exact functor.
-Applying $K$-theory, we obtain the derived $\ell$-adic zeta function.
+To construct the derived $\ell$-adic zeta function, we take the $SW$-category $\Var_k$ and the Waldhausen category $\Chb(\Repc(\Gal(k^s/k);\Z_\ell))$ of homologically finite and bounded chain complexes of continuous $\ell$-adic Galois representations.
+To go from one to the other we need to use compactly-supported \'etale cohomology.
+Classically, this is defined by choosing a compactification $j\colon X\to \bar{X}$, right deriving the functor $\Gamma\circ j_!$ and then taking a homotopy inverse limit over all such choices to get a well-defined object.

+The key technical observation of this paper is that all of this can be made ``strict''.
+We show that once we restrict to constant sheaves, the Godement resolution combines both the necessary functoriality and exactness properties required to produce a $W$-exact functor.
+By further replacing the homotopy inverse limit by the left-facing map in the span, we obtain the span of $W$-exact functors in Theorem~\ref{thm:main}.
+Using invariance properties of $K$-theory, we can then invert the left-facing arrow and obtain the derived $\ell$-adic zeta function.